sophiajt/jntrnr.github.io/_posts/2016-08-03-helping-out-with-rust-errors.md

 like to make sure every error code that needs to be updated makes it onto that list so that others can help update them.

-There are a *bunch* of good examples in the `compile_fail` directory that.
+There are a *bunch* of good examples in the `compile_fail` directory that explore various error codes.
 If you look around there you can also search for error messages and see if there is already a test.
 Running this test will help you see if the error has been updated to the new format.